christopherwilches/Autonomous-Trading-System/attribution.md

 - public descriptions of technical indicators and statistical methods,
 - and standard software libraries and tooling.

-Assistive tools were used in later stages to support documentation and refactoring.
+Assistive tools were used in later stages for help with debugging and formatting.
 Details are described in `docs/11_limitations_and_future.md` (Section 9).

 No proprietary source code or restricted implementations were copied.